kkthek/diqa-util/README.md

 # diqa-util
-General utilities used by DIQA extensions
+General utilities used by DIQA extensions.